Academic policies for undergraduates

 Students in computer science must complete a minimum of 120 credit hours to be eligible for the bachelor’s degree.

-Students seeking the bachelor’s degree for any of the programs within the School of Engineering (computer science or biomedical, chemical and life science, computer, electrical, or mechanical engineering) are responsible for understanding the specific and unique requirements of the individual programs and must complete all of them to be eligible for the granting of the degree sought.
+Students seeking the bachelor’s degree for any of the programs within the College of Engineering (computer science or biomedical, chemical and life science, computer, electrical, or mechanical engineering) are responsible for understanding the specific and unique requirements of the individual programs and must complete all of them to be eligible for the granting of the degree sought.